barra1212/college-project-dashboard-strava/README.md

     - Document checking completed.
 No errors or warnings to show.

 - CSS code checked with validator.W3.org returns one error
-    - Property **r** doesn't exist - This is related to pin pointing one specific data point and styling with bespoke CSS.
+    - Property **r** (radius of SVG circle) doesn't exist - This is related to pin pointing one specific data point and styling with bespoke CSS.
 Property **r** may not exist, but it does work.

-- Javascript checked through JSHint.com
+- Javascript checked through JSHint.com returns no errors
-    - One warning - 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-    - The related code snippet (barry.strava.js lines 65 & 95) was provided by Tutor Support so am assuming it is a false positive and no action required.

 ##### Bug

 - A bug that encountered was with the Bootswatch template I used, where the hamburger menu button collapse feature did not work as desired.
 On click the menu opened, but closed straight away.

-- The issue was resolved with - .navbar-collapse.collapse.in{display: block!important;}
+- The issue was resolved with - `.navbar-collapse.collapse.in{display: block!important;}`

 - CREDIT: https://stackoverflow.com/questions/25878450/bootstrap-collapsed-navbar-buggy-open